-Metronidazole Works Like Magic in Dogs
+Metronidazole for Dogs Works Like Magic

 For simple, non-specific diarrhea, metronidazole helps many dogs with a single dose.

-For simple diarrhea in dogs, metronidazole is usually the first thing your veterinarian recommends.
-Although metronidazole is an antibiotic by class, it works as an anti-inflammatory on the intestinal mucosa.
-As such, regardless of what is causing the inflammation that is resulting in diarrhea, metronidazole cools the flame.
+Although metronidazole is an antibiotic by class, anecdotally, it seems to work as an anti-inflammatory on the intestinal mucosa.
+As such, regardless of what is causing the inflammation that is resulting in diarrhea, metronidazole seems to cools the flame.
 So, whether the diarrhea is due to stress, a diet change, dietary indiscretion (aka eating “dumb stuff”), or even a parasite or virus, metronidazole often helps, and research shows it can help quickly.

-Metronidazole Dosage for Diarrhea
+Metronidazole Dosage for Dogs With Diarrhea

 Typical metronidazole dosage for dogs for treatment of non-specific, simple diarrhea in dogs is 5 to 10 mg/kg (milligrams of metronidazole per kilogram of the dog’s weight) twice a day for five days.
 Metronidazole is a prescription drug dispensed as a 250 mg or 500 mg tablet.
 You need to know which you have.